-There are a number of professional sports teams in the state, but bettors can also bet on the top international sporting events.
+There are a number of professional sports teams in the state, but bettors in Pennsylvania can also wager on some of the biggest sporting events worldwide.
 Sportsbooks have plenty of freedom in terms of available betting markets, and the operators take full advantage.

-Signing up for online sports betting account is a simple process that can be done entirely online.
+Signing up for an online sports betting account in PA is a simple process that can be done entirely online.
 There is no requirement to ever visit a retail sportsbook or casino, and that has allowed the state to attract bettors from around the country.

-Now that Pennsylvania has already gone over the $525 million in betting handle for a month, the next logical step will be trying to break the $600 million mark.
-That’s a lofty goal, but one that should be attainable at some point in 2021.
+Now that Pennsylvania has already gone over the $750 million mark in betting handle for a single month, the next logical step will be trying to break the $800 million mark.
+That’s a lofty goal, but one that should be attainable at some point in 2022.

 PA is one of the first states that you should think of when discussing the sports betting market in the US.